stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/README.md

 # High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS

-This course provides professors with an understanding of high-level synthesis design methodologies necessary to develop digital systems using Vivado HLS 2018.2 version.
+This course provides users with an understanding of high-level synthesis design methodologies necessary to develop digital systems using Vivado HLS 2018.2 version.

-## Source Files Setup
+## Required Setup

-To use the source files for each of the labs in this workshop, you have to clone this repository from XUP Github.
-For that, do the following:

-#### To be completed
+Clone this repository and then copy the **labs** directory to a working directory.
+The recommended working directory is **c:/xup/hls**.
+After copying the directory, all labs will be carried out in their respective folders located at **c:/xup/hls/labs**.

 ---
 #### In the instructions for the labs;

-**{sources}** Lab source files.
-You can download the source files for the labs from [here](https://www.xilinx.com/support/university/vivado/vivado-workshops/Vivado-high-level-synthesis-flow-zynq.html)

-**{labs}** The actual Lab contents.
+**{labs}** refers to **c:/xup/hls/labs**.

 ---
 **NOTE**